sameena1415/dimagi-qa/LocustScripts/case_search/README.md

 Query fields:
 - `name`: The name of the query (used for logging)
 - `case_types`: A list of case types to pass via the 'case_type' query parameter (required)
-- `value_set_types`: (optional) The value set keys to use to select a value set data for the query at runtime.
-If multiple keys are provided, the data will be merged into a single dictionary before filling in the query parameters.
+- `value_set_types`: (optional) The value set types to use to select a value set data for the query at runtime.
+If multiple types are provided, the data will be merged into a single dictionary before filling in the query parameters.
 - `query_params`: A dictionary of query parameters to pass in the request.
 They query values may contain variable references using the '{name}' syntax which will be filled by values from the value set.
 The values of the dictionary may be a string or a list.